 A complete refurbishment and major extension project for St. Michael’s Hospice, a charitable organisation that offers palliative care in an inpatients and outpatients capacity to the local community, county and beyond.
-As well as remaining operational throughout the build.
 A key requirement was to create an environment which is not institutionalised.
 The design responded with a series of calm interlinked spaces with all beds having an outside view.
 The building had to be welcoming, accessible and create a healthy environment and we proposed a super insulated timber framed structure above ground.
 Level access was required throughout the entire hospice for moving patient beds.
 The existing site is in a natural bowl and the only direction in which the Hospice could expand was into the slope.
 This meant substantial excavation into the hillside and we have had to design for high groundwater levels and the normal issues associated with moving large volumes of soil.
 The solution to ground water control has been to monitor the water level at depth and introduce a series of cut off drains into the earthworks to minimise water ingress into the bowl.
 An attenuation pond has been introduced to store water during heavy downpours avoiding surcharging the existing water courses.
 A detailed soil cut and fill analysis was undertaken to avoid removing spoil from the site and the haulage routes for the soil will be carefully coordinated to minimise disturbance to the existing Hospice.
 The result is a beautiful sustainable building.

 St Michael’s Hospice : Architype : Speller Metcalfe : £11m